syncfusion-content/javascript-docs/js/api/ejGantt.md

 ### taskbarTooltipTemplate `string`
 {:#members:taskbartooltiptemplate}

-Specifies the template for tooltip on mouseaction on taskbars
+Specifies the template for tooltip on mouse action on taskbars

 #### Default Value: